Is Prague a great place to live as an expat?

 My favorite thing to do in Prague is to escape it.
 I love the outskirts.

-There’s a little village to the south, which is technically still in Prague, called Radotin.
+There’s a little village to the south, technically still in Prague, called Radotin.
 It’s along the train line, just 8 minutes from the city, and it’s adorable.

-The river runs right through it, it’s calm, and green, and quiet.
+The river runs right through it.
+It’s calm, green, and quiet.
 It’s a beautiful spot to escape the noise and business of city life.
 I love to grab a beer and sit by the river down there, especially when the sun is shining.

 Where are the best places to visit in Prague?

-I had a friend visit earlier this year, and we did a few of the standard things, old town, and the castle, but I also took her to Letna Park, which is excellent for a warm day and a picnic but has stunning views all year long.
+I had a friend visit earlier this year, and we did a few of the standard things, including the old town and the castle, but I also took her to Letna Park, which is excellent for a warm day and a picnic but has stunning views year long.

-My second go-to spot is Namesti Miru, which is just a small square, but it has a beautiful church, which I love staring at both inside and out.
+My second go-to spot is Namesti Miru, which is just a small square but has a beautiful church, which I love staring at both inside and out.

 The cost of living in Prague, Czech Republic

-Like I mentioned earlier, it’s not cheap.
+As I mentioned earlier, it’s not cheap.
 It’s costly.
-The currency is Crowns, but I’m going to convert everything to USD to make it easier to understand.
+The currency is Crowns, but I will convert everything to USD to make it easier to understand.

 - A liter of beer at a bar costs $2